AdobeDocs/support-resources.en/help/adobe-support-tools-guide/adobe-support-voice-assistant.md

 ### Understand and respond in Japanese

-You can speak to the assistant naturally in Japanese, the same way you would talk to a live support agent.
-There's no need to press phone keys or use specific keywords — just explain what you need in your own words, and the assistant will understand and respond conversationally.
+Speak to the assistant naturally in Japanese, the same way you would talk to a live support agent.
+There's no need to press phone keys or use specific keywords — just explain what you need in your own words, and the assistant understands and responds conversationally.

 ### Check case status instantly

-If you already have an open support case, ask the assistant for an update, and it will look it up immediately and tell you where things stand — for example, whether it's still under investigation, waiting on more information, or resolved.
+If you have an open support case, ask the assistant for an update.
+It looks it up immediately and tells you where things stand.

 ### Receive the latest updates on open cases